 The Solar-Terrestrial Environment Laboratory (STEL), Nagoya University, has operated the Optical Mesosphere Thermosphere Imagers (OMTIs) since 1998.
-The OMTIs consists of all-sky airglow imagers, Fabry-Perot interferometers, scanning photometers, and airglow temperature photometers.
-These instruments obtain two-dimensional images, Doppler winds, and temperatures of the upper atmosphere altitudes of 80-300 km through nocturnal airglow emissions which is invisible weak light emitted from the upper atmosphere.
-There are several airglow emission layers in the upper atmosphere, for example, emission from oxygen atom at a wavelength of 557.7 nm at 90-100 km, infrared emission from hydroxyl (OH) at 80-90 km, and 630.0-nm emission from oxygen at 200-300 km, as schematically shown in Figure 1.
-By changing the measurement wavelengths, we observe dynamics of the mesosphere, thermosphere, and ionosphere separately.
-The upper atmosphere is the region where most of the artificial satellites and space stations exist. ofOMTIs Thus the measurements contribute to the space use by human beings through understanding "geospace" environment.
+The OMTIs consists of thirteen all-sky airglow imagers, five Fabry-Perot interferometers, three scanning photometers, and four airglow temperature photometers.
+These instruments obtain two-dimensional images, Doppler winds, and temperatures of the upper atmosphere at altitudes of 80-300 km through nocturnal airglow emissions which is invisible weak light emitted from the upper atmosphere.
+Several airglow emission layers exist in the atmosphere, for example, emission from oxygen atom at a wavelength of 557.7 nm at 90-100 km, infrared emission from hydroxyl (OH) at 80-90 km, and 630.0-nm emission from oxygen at 200-300 km, as schematically shown in Figure 1. changing the filters of the measurement wavelengths, we observe dynamics of the mesosphere, thermosphere, and ionosphere separately.
+The upper atmosphere is the region where most of the artificial satellites and space stations exist. the measurements of OMTIs contribute to the space use by human beings through understanding the "geospace" environment.